coopersemantics/divorce/README.md

 #### Parameters

 `onRejected` - A function called when the `Divorce` object is rejected.
-The function has one argument: `reason`--The rejection reason.
+The function has one argument: `reason`--the rejection reason.

 #### Syntax